Opportunity Search Results

 The staff of the neonatal units acknowledge the physical, emotional, and psychological needs of each infant in the high technology environment.
 Our Cuddlers assist us in providing the caring touch and nurturance that is essential to optimize human social development.

 This program recruits approximately 30 volunteers, once a year.
-To be placed on the waitlist, you must first attend an orientation and complete the interview and onboarding process.
+To be placed on the waitlist, you must first register and complete the orientation and complete the interview and onboarding process.
 Currently, the waitlist is at least 2 years long.

 Qualifications